jeffkempster/code-louisville-data-science-2/README.md

 **Offical Cartopy installation**
 https://scitools.org.uk/cartopy/docs/latest/installing.html

-### Project Folder

-The project is located in the project folder.
-There are other folders in the repo.
-They are the homework from coursera and other resources.
-But the most interesting stuff starts in the project folder.

 ## The future
 * Supercharger sites are primarily needed for inter state travel.
 It would be interesting to compare travel volume with the installation of new sites.